asdqwex/doplr/README.md

 # Sweep

 Sweep is doplr's discovery action.
 It is able to scan a host, a network, and most importantly, a cloud providers API.
-Because Doplr's sweeps are powered by _floom_, installing the floom fireball daemon goes a very long way to speeding up a sweep.
+Doplr's sweeps are powered by _floom_, both for discovering hosts via a cloud providers API, as well as probing hosts themselves via SSH or floom's fireball daemon.

 Doplr sweep will scan a host and add it to to doplr's "forecast".
 A forecast what Doplr calls the data which represents what it has seen so far.
 Doplr will automatically create a .forecast directory, and all sweeps will _append_ to the forecast.
 It is generally assumed you'd use distinct directories for distinct infrastructures, but Doplr will optimistically search up the directory chain for a .forecast (exactly like git's behavior).